The Mob (Chicago band)

-The MOB is an American rock, rhythm and blues show band from Chicago, Illinois, United States.
+The MOB is an American rock and rhythm and blues show band from Chicago, Illinois.
 The band formed in January 1966 and earned headline status in every major showroom in Nevada and across the country including Canada, Puerto Rico and Hawaii.
 The MOB disbanded in 1980, and reunited in 2011 to perform together on stage as they were inducted into the South Dakota Rock And Roll Hall of Fame.

 History

 Growing up around Chicago in a teen rock band with horns, Gary Beisbier and Jim Holvay continued their musical experience charting the instrumental “Beatle Time” on the WLS Silver Dollar Survey as The Livers.
-After the Caravan Of Stars tours, The Chicagoans and The Executives, Holvay watched the 1951 movie "The Mob" and visioned a mob of musicians from a gangster town with pinstripe suits, black shirts, white ties and carnations.
+After the Caravan of Stars tours, The Chicagoans and The Executives, Holvay watched the 1951 movie "The Mob" and visioned a mob of musicians from a gangster town with pinstripe suits, black shirts, white ties and carnations.
 The MOB formed in 1966 with Mike Sistak, Gary Beisbier, Jim Holvay, Dave Heidelberg, Tony Nedza, James Franz and Dwight Kalb.
 By mid-1966, Big Al and Little Artie (from the group Kane And Able and Little Artie and The Pharaohs) along with Bobby Ruffino (from The Executives) joined The MOB.

 Their original manager was Joe DeFrancisco.
 They were the first group from Chicago to include a full horn section (the Chicago horn rock sound).

 Dick Clark's Young Worlds Fair

 After the Dick Clark Caravan of Stars tours, members of The MOB were used to backing up other entertainers.
 Dick Clark's Young Worlds Fair was held at the International Amphitheater in the stock yards, Dick Clark was the master of ceremonies April 22 through May 1, 1966.
 The MOB played on the Dr. Pepper stage and backed-up artists like Freddie Cannon and others.
 Opening day featured Paul Revere And The Raiders, Gary Lewis & the Playboys, The Knickerbockers, Billy Joe Royal and Freddie Cannon.
-Appearing the following days were Lou Christie, The Mamas & the Papas, The Young Rascals, Sam The Sham And The Pharaohs, The Vogues, The Turtles and more.
+Appearing the following days were Lou Christie, The Mamas & the Papas, The Young Rascals, Sam the Sham and the Pharaohs, The Vogues, The Turtles and more.

 Ravinia Festival Jazz-Folk Series Mod Night

 Ravinia Festival ventured into a new event within its jazz-folk series titled Mod Night.
-"Mod" is a term used in the 60s and 70s for young people subculture and liking of soul music.
+"Mod" is a term used in the 60s and 70s for young people's subculture who liked British rock and American soul music.
 The first Mod Night was held on Wednesday, August 2, 1967 featuring The MOB the first hour followed by The Association the second hour.
 The Rolling Meadows series for teens "Happenings" bussed 43 senior high school students.
 The first Mod Night set an attendance record at Ravinia of 17,320 breaking the July 24, 1959 attendance record of 14,142 featuring the Kingston Trio and Gerry Mulligan.